Republic F-105 Thunderchief: Design phase

-Republic Aviation started the Thunderchief as an internal project to replace the RF-84F Thunderflash, which first used the characteristic wing-root air intakes to make room for cameras in the nose section.
+Republic Aviation started work on what would become the Thunderchief during 1951.
+It was conceived of as an internal project to produce a replacement for the RF-84F Thunderflash, which first used the characteristic wing-root air intakes to make room for cameras in the nose section.
 The design team led by Alexander Kartveli examined some 108 configurations before settling on a large, single-engine AP-63FBX (Advanced Project 63 Fighter Bomber, Experimental), specifically AP-63-31.
 The new aircraft was intended primarily for supersonic, low altitude penetration to deliver a single, internally carried nuclear bomb.
 The emphasis was placed on low-altitude speed and flight characteristics, range, and payload.
 The aircraft would be fitted with a large engine, and a relatively small wing with a high wing loading for a stable ride at low altitudes, and less drag at supersonic speeds.
 Traditional fighter attributes such as maneuverability were a secondary consideration.

-Enthusiastic at first, the United States Air Force awarded Republic with a contract for 199 aircraft in September 1952.
+During April 1952, Republic made its contractor proposal, which contained many of the features that the United States Air Force (USAF) would have liked the RF-84F to have been outfitted with had it been technically possible; one month later, the Air Staff endorsed its development over that of further developing the RF-84F.
+The USAF promptly issued Republic with an initial contract covering preproduction engineering, tooling, as well as the production of 199 aircraft, the first of which was to be operationally ready by 1955.
 However, by March 1953, the USAF had reduced the order to 37 fighter-bombers and nine tactical reconnaissance aircraft, citing the approaching end of the Korean War.
-By the time the F-105 mock-up had been completed in October 1953, the aircraft had grown so large that the Allison J71 turbojet intended for it was abandoned in favor of the more powerful Pratt & Whitney J75.
+In October 1953, the F-105 mock-up was inspected; no major changes were recommended.
+By this point, the aircraft had grown so large that the Allison J71 turbojet intended for it was abandoned in favor of the more powerful Pratt & Whitney J75.
 Anticipating a protracted development of the engine, it was expected that the first aircraft would use the smaller Pratt & Whitney J57.
-Near the end of 1953, the entire program was canceled by the USAF due to a number of delays and uncertainties regarding the aircraft.
+Near the end of 1953, the entire program was suspended by the USAF due to a number of delays and uncertainties regarding the aircraft.
 However, on 28 June 1954, the USAF officially ordered 15 F-105s (two YF-105As, four YF-105Bs, six F-105Bs, and three RF-105Bs) under the Weapon System designation WS-306A.